kkevinm/iTunes-Discord-RP/README.md

    * *A*: go to ```Settings -> Game Activity``` and make sure the option *Display currently running game as a status message* is on.
 Additionally, the status won't be displayed while your Discord status is set to **invisible**.
 2) * *Q*: Gatekeeper won't let me run the app/jar on my Mac!
    * *A*: Right-click on the app/jar file and hit **Open**.
 Then hit **Open** in the dialog that appears.
 After doing it this way, the app should open fine just by double clicking on it.
+3) * *Q*: Can I hide the app's window?
+   * *A*: Yes, if your system supports it, the app will show a button on the menu bar.
+Clicking on it will hide (or show, if clicking it again) the main window.

 ## Screenshots
 ### Status preview